Metabolic disorder: a personal history.

 Be sure to wear some flowers in your hair

 In 2016, my husband and I decided to move our young family from Sydney to San Francisco.
 Chasing more economic stability and running on pure adrenaline, we packed our two-bedroom apartment into a cargo container and headed for The Golden City, toddler and 5 month old in tow.
 We ignored the emotional impact of the move and hit the ground running.
 I replaced emotions with tasks.
 Find a preschool.
 Tick.
 Buy a fridge.
 Tick.
 Get a TV.
 Tick.
 Find a pediatrician, dentist, grocery store.
 Tick, tick tick.
-While my husband got to work fitting into an American workplace, I focused all (and I mean all) of my attention on turning our Redwood City rental into a home.
+While my husband got to work fitting into an American workplace, I focused all of my attention on turning our Redwood City rental into a home.
 Looking back, we were both barely managing to keep our heads above water.
 My life looked nothing like it had a only a few weeks ago.
 But life was easier in other ways and I was grateful for the opportunity we’d been given.
 Who was I to complain?

 exhausted but wired